Zubarah: Later developments and decline (19th century)

 Zubarah was eventually resettled in the late 1820s.
-It remained a pearl fishing community, but on a significantly smaller scale than previously.
+It remained a pearl fishing community but on a significantly smaller scale than previously.
 The reconstructed town barely covered 20% of its predecessor.
 A new town wall was constructed much closer to the shore than the earlier town wall.
 This phase of Zubarah was not as organized in the layout of the streets and its buildings.
 Houses were still built in the traditional courtyard form, but on a smaller scale and more irregular in their shape.
-Additionally, evidence of decorated plaster known from earlier buildings were not found in the newly constructed buildings.
+Additionally, evidence of decorated plaster known from earlier buildings was not found in the newly constructed buildings.

 In 1868, the Al Khalifa launched a major naval attack on the eastern portion of Qatar.
 In the aftermath of this attack, a sovereignty treaty was signed between the Al Thani and the British, uniting the entire Qatari Peninsula under the leadership of the Al Thani.
-Nearly all of the authority that the Al Khalifa held in Zubarah was diminished, with the exception of informal treaties they had signed with a few local tribes.
+Nearly all of the authority that the Al Khalifa held in Zubarah was diminished, except for informal treaties they had signed with a few local tribes.

 Al Khalifa contention

 On 16 August 1873, assistant political resident Charles Grant falsely reported that the Ottomans had sent a contingent of 100 troops under the command of Hossein Effendi from Qatif to Zubarah.
-This report incensed the emir of Bahrain, as he had previously signed a treaty with the Naim tribe residing in Zubarah in which they agreed be his subjects, and the report implied that the Ottomans were encroaching on his territory.
-Upon being questioned by the emir, Grant referred him to political resident Edward Ross.
-Ross informed the sheikh that he believed he had no right to protect tribes residing in Qatar.
-In September, the emir reiterated his sovereignty over the town and the Kubaisi and naim tribe.
-Grant replied by arguing that there was no special mention of the Kubaisi and naim or Zubarah in any British treaties signed with Bahrain.
+This report angered the Emir of Bahrain, as he had previously signed a treaty with the Naim tribe residing in Zubarah in which they agreed to be his subjects, and the report implied that the Ottomans were encroaching on his territory.
+When questioned by the Emir, Grant referred him to political resident Edward Ross.
+Ross informed the Emir that he believed he had no right to protect tribes residing in Qatar.
+In September, the Emir reiterated his sovereignty over the town and the Naim tribe.
+Grant argued that there was no special mention of the Naim or Zubarah in any British treaties signed with Bahrain.
 A government official agreed with his views and concurred "that it was desirable that the Chief of Bahrain should, as far as practicable abstain from interfering in complications on the mainland."

 The Al Khalifa witnessed another opportunity to renew their claim on the town in 1874 after a Bahraini opposition leader named Nasir bin Mubarak moved to Qatar.
-They believed that Mubarak, with the assistance of Jassim bin Mohammed Al Thani, would attack the Kunaisi,s living in Zubarah as a prelude to an invasion of Bahrain.
-As a result, a body of Bahraini reinforcements were sent to Zubarah, much to the disapproval of the British who suggested that the emir was involving himself in complications.
-Edward Ross made it apparent that a government council decision advised the sheikh that he should not interfere in the affairs of Qatar.
-However, the Al Khalifa remained in frequent contact with the Naim, drafting 100 members of the tribe in their army and offering them financial assistance.
+They believed that Mubarak, with the assistance of Jassim bin Mohammed Al Thani, would attack the Naim living in Zubarah as a prelude to an invasion of Bahrain.
+As a result, a body of Bahraini reinforcements were sent to Zubarah, much to the disapproval of the British who suggested that the Emir was involving himself in complications.
+Edward Ross made it apparent that a government council decision advised the Emir that he should not interfere in the affairs of Qatar.
+However, the Al Khalifa remained in frequent contact with the Naim, drafting 100 tribe members in their army and offering them financial assistance.